BYD Auto: 2006–2020: New energy vehicle efforts and sales stagnation

 BYD began exploring hybrid and electric vehicles as early as 1997, before acquiring Xi'an Qinchuan Automobile.
 In that year, Wang Chuanfu, as part of his research into electric vehicles, purchased a BJ6490D, an electric car made by Beijing Second Auto Works that was built off an imported knock-down kit of the Holden Commodore VN station wagon.
 The BJ6490D was powered by golf cart batteries, with a range of about 100 km and a top speed of 92 km/h.
-Later, BYD acquired a second BJ6490D, which was subsequently converted into a hybrid vehicle.
+Later, BYD acquired a second BJ6490D, later converted into a hybrid vehicle.

 At the 2004 Beijing Auto Show, alongside its petrol-powered concept cars, BYD unveiled the BYD Flyer EF3, an electric sedan.
 Based on the BYD Flyer, the Flyer EF3 was initially intended for production in 2005, with a focus on serving as a taxi in Shenzhen.
 However, this plan did not materialise.
-Two years later at the 2006 Beijing Auto Show, BYD showcased another electric car called the BYD F3e.
-Based on the BYD F3, the car had an all-electric range of more than 300 km, and was planned to be produced within 3 years from 2007.
+Two years later at the 2006 Beijing Auto Show, BYD showcased another electric car, the BYD F3e.
+Based on the BYD F3, it had an all-electric range of more than 300 km, and was planned to be produced within three years from 2007.
 In December 2010, a BYD Auto general manager confirmed that the company had cancelled plans for its production due to the lack of support in charging infrastructure.

-In 2006, BYD established the Electric Vehicle Research Institute, an internal entity dedicated for the R&D and trial production of parts for new energy vehicles and the whole vehicle, including battery electric vehicles and plug-in hybrid vehicles.
+In 2006, BYD established the Electric Vehicle Research Institute, dedicated to the R&D and trial production of parts for new energy vehicles and the whole vehicle, including battery electric vehicles and plug-in hybrid vehicles.